OfirGiladBGU/TreesAutoEncoder/README.md

 - `1D Model` - Predicts a binary label of `True/False` if the given input contains interesting holes.
    The model purpose is to filter out the samples that will be sent to the `2D Model`.
 - `2D Model` - Detect and fills holes on the given 2D orthographic depth projections.
-- `3D Model` - Detect and fill occluded holes that couldn't be detected by the `2D Model`
+- `3D Model` - Detect and fill occluded holes that couldn't be detected by the `2D Model`.

 ### How to train the models: